rotemdan/hunspell-wasm/README.md

 // Output: [ 'capture' ]
 ```

-## Importing within a CommonJS module
+## Importing from within a CommonJS module

 Use a dynamic `import` expression in an `async` function context: